brenderbee/stash-clone/README.md

   * Output: "Teapots"

 ### User Stories
 1. As a user, I want to see all of the teapots available for purchase.
+(MET)
 2. As a user, I want to click a teapot and see a summary of that teapot.
+(MET)
 3. As a user, I want to see the price of a selected teapot.
+(MET)
 4. As a user, I want to add a teapot to my shopping cart.
+(FUTURE FEATURE)
 5. As a user, I want to be able to add multiple teapots to my shopping chart.
+(FUTURE FEATURE)
 6. As a user, I want to see my shopping cart update when a new teapot is added to it.
+(FUTURE FEATURE)
 7. As a user, I want to sort the available teapots by price (ascending and descending).
 8. As a user, I want to sort the available teapots by best-selling.
+(FUTURE FEATURE)
 9. As a user, I want to sort the available teapots by rating.
+(FUTURE FEATURE)

 ### License
 Copyright (c) 2018 ****_Brenda Franco_****